 Emergence is a phenomenon whereby larger entities arise through interactions among smaller or simpler entities such that the larger entities exhibit properties the smaller/simpler entities do not exhibit.
 Emergence is central in theories of integrative levels and of complex systems.
 For instance, the phenomenon of life as studied in biology is an emergent property of chemistry and psychological phenomena emerge from the neurobiological phenomena of living things.

 An amino acid found in high concentration in every part of the body.
 In the nervous system, glutamate is by a wide margin the most abundant neurotransmitter in humans.
 It is used by every major excitatory information-transmitting pathway in the vertebrate brain, accounting in total for well over 90% of the synaptic connections in the human brain.

 Too great or extreme to be expressed or described in words.

 Mainly used for starting and maintaining anesthesia.
 It induces a trance-like state while providing pain relief, sedation, and memory loss.
 Other uses include for chronic pain and for sedation in intensive care.
 High doses can cause hallucinations.

-The kappa-opioid receptor is one of four related receptors that bind opioid-like compounds in the brain and are responsible for mediating the effects of these compounds.
-These effects include altering pain, consciousness, motor control, and mood, stress and addiction.
+One of four related receptors that bind opioid-like compounds in the brain.
+Opioid receptors are responsible for mediating the effects of these compounds, which including altering pain, consciousness, motor control, mood, stress, and addiction.
 Agonism of this receptor produces a transient feeling of dysphoria but also causes an upregulation and sensitization of mu opioid receptors, which interact with beta-endorphin.